MoSaleh428/Cyber-Talents-Competetions/Web Security CTF 2020/README.md

 but.. unfortunately I couldn't read this file

-So I tried the second method which is reading the /var/log/apache2/access.log .. the apache server logs .. and it'll just do the same
+So I tried the second method which is reading the /var/log/apache2/access.log .. the apache2 server logs .. and it'll just do the same

 ![image 9](https://i.imgur.com/bAVahKE.png)